-- Ground water sourced through hand pump and well serve mostly to the needs of household drinking water consumption however no filtration facility is available for drinking water; - Supply water is not available in study area villages;
+- Ground water sourced through hand pump and well serve mostly to the needs of household drinking water consumption however no filtration facility is available for drinking water; - Supply of water is not available in study area villages;

-As per community consultations only a few household in the village have access to individual sanitation facility and majority of the community reportedly resort to open defecation.
+Asper community consultation very few household in the village have access to individual sanitation facility and majority of the community reportedly resort to open defecation.

-Primary surveys revealed that maximum (56.66 percent) number of family are dependent of dug well in spite of hand pump for fulfilling their drinking water and domestic use water requirement.
-Only 43.33 percent households are dependent on hand pump.
-But all the sources, both hand pump and dug well, are shared resources among the families.
+Primary surveys revealed that maximum (74 percent) number of family are dependent of hand pump in spite of dug well for fulfilling their drinking water and domestic use water requirement.
+Only 26 percent households are dependent on hand pump.
+But all the sources both hand pump and dug well are shared resources among the families.

-5.11.7 Irrigation
+5.11.5 Irrigation

 Community consultation reveals that irrigation facilities in study area seem to be extremely poor as farmers reported to be entirely dependent upon rain water for irrigating their field.
-Though use of water drawn from wells was reported, the use of the same for irrigation was reported to be rare.
+Though use of water drawn from wells was reported, the same was confirmed to be rare.